solygambas/python-openai-projects/README.md

 # OpenAI Projects

-Some projects using OpenAI APIs with Python.
+4 projects using OpenAI APIs with Python.

 ## Setup